simdjson/simdjson/tape.md

 JSON objects are represented using two 64-bit tape elements.

 - The first 64-bit tape element contains the value `('{' << 56) + x` where the payload `x` is 1 + the index of the second 64-bit tape element on the tape.
 - The second 64-bit tape element contains the value `('}' << 56) + x` where the payload `x` contains the index of the first 64-bit tape element on the tape.

-In-between these two tape elements, we alternate between key (which must strings) and values.
+In-between these two tape elements, we alternate between key (which must be strings) and values.
 A value could be an object or an array.

 All the content of the object is located between these two tape elements, including arrays and objects.